Integrate ITSI with ServiceNow

 - Within ITSI, go to Episode Review.
 If you configured the integration correctly, the option to Create ServiceNow incident appears in the Actions dropdown menu.

-- To create an incident, follow the steps in Create a ticket in ServiceNow in the User Manual.
+- To create an incident, follow the steps in Create a ticket in ServiceNow.

 The initial integration is unidirectional, so updates to the ServiceNow ticket aren't reflected in ITSI.
 To configure a bidirectional integration, see the next section.